 The Jennifer Dunn-Thomson Fellowship: one award for $5,000 is available in 2014, to be given to an Evans School student who exemplifies the leadership and commitment to public service in the political arena illustrated by Jennifer Dunn-Thomson.
 Preference given to a student conducting an internship working with state or federal elected officials, particularly across party lines or within organizations or offices affiliated with the Republican Party.
 Learn more about Dunn-Thomson on the Washington Secretary of State's Legacy Project website.

-The Hubert G. Locke Fellowship in Social Justice (DOMESTIC ONLY): two awards of $2,000 are available in 2013, to be given to students pursuing internships with domestic organizations devoted to social justice and working to address the problems, issues, and needs confronting the poor and dispossessed.
+The Hubert G. Locke Fellowship in Social Justice (DOMESTIC ONLY): two awards for $2,500 are available in 2014, to be given to students pursuing internships with domestic organizations devoted to social justice and working to address the problems, issues, and needs confronting the poor and dispossessed.
 Students and organizations working in urban inner city or economically depressed rural communities are of special interest and preference is given to local organizations.
 Awards are given each year in honor of Dean Emeritus Hubert G. Locke and his concerns for justice in our society.

-The Elaine Chang Endowed Fellowship for International Peace & Development (INTERNATIONAL): one award of $1,200 is available in 2013, to be given to a student conducting an internship in international development and peace issues.
-The fellowships are funded throught the Elaine Chang Endowment.
+The Elaine Chang Endowed Fellowship for International Peace & Development (INTERNATIONAL): two awards for $1,500 are available in 2014, to be given to a student conducting an internship in international development and peace issues.
+The fellowships are funded through the Elaine Chang Endowment.
 Preference is given to students with internships outside of the U.S.

-The Class Gift Fellowship: one award of $1,500 is available in 2013, to be given to a student pursuing an internship at environmental, community development, international, or social and educational development nonprofit or public-sector agency.
+The Class Gift Fellowship: one award for $2,000 is available in 2014, to be given to a student pursuing an internship at environmental, community development, international, or social and educational development nonprofit or public-sector agency.
 The fellowships are funded through gifts from Evans School alumni.